-The analysis above may seem overstated.
-It might be argued that there is a range of programmes that may not survive in a competitive, fully commercialised communications sector.
+The analysis above may seem over-stated.
+It might be argued that there is a range of programmes that might not survive in a competitive fully commercialised communications sector.
 However, this does not indicate market failure, and it is far from clear what such programmes might be.
-The House of Lords' Communications Committee quoted above suggested that programmes under-provided by the market might be 'national and regional news, current affairs programmes, the arts, children's programming, programmes dealing with religion and other beliefs and UK content'.
+The House of Lords' Communications Committee quoted above that programmes under-provided by the market might be "national and regional news, current affairs programmes, the arts, children's programming, programmes dealing with religion and other beliefs and UK content".
 Most of these are produced and shown in large quantities by the market, and do not seem to me distinctively uncommercial.

-Recent research for Ofcom (Enders Analysis 2014) shows that the fast-developing online media offers 'hundreds if not thousands of online media services that provide content which could be regarded as PSB content compared to the five PSBs.
+Recent research for Ofcom (Enders Analysis, 2014) shows that the fast developing on-line media offers "hundreds if not thousands of online media services what provide content which could be regarded as PSB content compared to the five PSBs.
 This content ranged from sport and leisure, actual current affairs, news.
-The gaps were in cultural affairs and religion' (Figure 4).
+The gaps were in cultural affairs and religion" (Figure 4 below).

-Notwithstanding this, if there is a case for PSB, it needs to be clearly identified, and the reasons why the relevant programmes would not be produced and transmitted by the market need to be fully justified.
-If such programming exists, then it is important that it is funded and transmitted in ways that do not distort the whole broadcasting system or require funding that is disproportionate.
+Notwithstanding this, if there is a case for PSB it needs to be clearly identified and the reasons why the relevant programmes would not be produced and transmitted by the market fully justified.
+If such programming exists, then it is important that it be funded and transmitted in ways that do not distort the whole broadcasting system, and require funding that is disproportionate.
 The cosy duopoly of the BBC and ITV/C3 prior to the 1990s resulted in significant inefficiencies.
-Moreover, the present structure of PSB crowds out programming that would otherwise be produced by the commercial sector, and represents unfair competition with the commercial sector.
-Competition issues are discussed further in Box 1.
+Moreover, the present structure of PSB crowds out programming that would otherwise be produced by the commercial sector and represents unfair competition with the commercial sector.

-Figure 4 Public service broadcasting by non-public-service broadcasters
+Figure 4: Public service broadcasting by non-public-service broadcasters